Top 9 Most Popular Climbing Peaks in Nepal

 - Embark on a journey to the lesser-traveled trails of the Khumbu region.

 - Upon reaching the summit, witness remarkable views of mountains such as Everest (8,848m), Cho Oyu (8,201m), Lhotse (8,516m), Makalu (8,463), and Kanchenjunga (8,586m).

 - Explore the quaint Himalayan biodiversity of Sagarmatha National Park.

-The Mera peak climb is a 20-day journey.
-The difficulty level of the Mera Peak climb is challenging due to its high elevation.
-However, the climb isn't very technical, and basic mountaineering skills suffice for the climb.
-Thus, this journey is suitable for those who have travelled at high altitudes before and have basic mountaineering skills.
+The Mera Peak climb is a 20-day journey.
+The difficulty level of Mera Peak climb is challenging due to its high elevation.
+However, the climb isn’t very technical, and basic mountaineering skills suffice for the climb.
+Thus, this journey is suitable for those who have traveled at high altitudes before and have basic mountaineering skills.

 Located near the Khumbu glacier, the Lobuche East Peak is 6,119 meters tall.
 The journey to its summit starts on the same trail as the Everest Base Camp Trek.
 Therefore, you can expect to witness the majestic landscapes, rich biodiversity, and unique culture of the Sherpa communities.

 - Explore the beautiful Khumbu region and visit various iconic locations such as Namche, Lobuche, and Dingboche.